auth0/docs/articles/quickstart/native/flutter/interactive.md

 This quickstart assumes you already have a [Flutter](https://flutter.dev/) application up and running.
 If not, check out the [Flutter "getting started" guides](https://docs.flutter.dev/get-started/install) to get started with a simple app.

-You should be familiar with the [Flutter command line tool](https://docs.flutter.dev/reference/flutter-cli).
+You should also be familiar with the [Flutter command line tool](https://docs.flutter.dev/reference/flutter-cli).

 <%= include('_configure_urls_interactive') %>